nrainer/test-analyzer/README.md

 2. Use the files in `1_setup/2_procedures` to create the needed functions and procedures

 ## Data import
-1. Import `execution_information.sql.txt" and subsequently all other result files
+1. Import `execution_information.sql.txt` and subsequently all other result files
 2. Check the raw data
 3. Transfer the raw data into structures optimized for analyses using the script `2_processing/transfer_script.sql`.
 It is necessary to specify the value of `@executionId`.
 4. Execute `CALL MaterializeViews()` to create / refresh materialized views (optional).